-If the digital revolution is about people and processes, then HR should be in the driving seat.
-And if your organisation intends to respond by becoming more agile and flexible, allowing cross-disciplinary teams to drive forward innovation, then you need to create a workplace that functions best for your employees.
+If the digital revolution is about people and processes, then HR leaders should be in the driving seat.
+And if your organisation intends to respond by becoming more agile and flexible, allowing cross-disciplinary teams to drive forward innovation, then you need to create a digital workplace that boosts employee engagement.

-That’s not to say that HR should make IT redundant, far from it.
-But as the greater workforce breaks out of its silos, so HR and IT need to examine the ways they can support each other to make decisions on new technologies measured against whether they are fit for purpose to empower employees, not whether the technology itself is ‘good’.
+That’s not to say that HR should make IT redundant; far from it.
+But as the greater workforce breaks out of its silos, HR leaders and IT teams need to examine the ways they can support each other to make decisions on HR digital transformation.
+This includes measuring if the digital workplace technology is fit for purpose to empower employees.

 The role of HR is changing as core functions adapt to the digital workplace.
 The modern HR professional is no longer a generalist waiting for employees to reach out but a proactive specialist in operational development, skills and talent management, and business advice.

 Learning and development are no longer bolt-ons but necessary functions of empowerment, and the link between learning and performance is now firmly established.
-Digital tools have transformed the way that learning and development are designed, delivered and implemented with learning on demand and just in time delivering the knowledge employees need now to deliver outcomes at speed.
+Digital workplace training tools have transformed the way that learning and development are designed, delivered, and implemented, allowing employees to enhance their knowledge quickly to deliver outcomes at speed.

-If HR teams can focus on implementing an employee experience that engages and empowers workers to get things done, then they’ll create the stickiness that retains talent and differentiates their company from the rest of the pack.
+If HR teams can incorporate L&D into their HR strategy, this will improve the employee experience, which in turn creates the stickiness that retains talent and differentiates your company from the rest of the pack.

-If digital transformation is to achieve widespread adoption, then it needs to be about more than the ‘appification’ of everything or new learning platforms.
-It needs to engage with employees in networks based on trust and expertise.
-HR needs to break down the mistrust of flexible working – that working from home isn’t about watching Netflix in your pyjamas while occasionally checking emails – and promote ways of working collaboratively and cooperatively for the benefit of a shared organisational culture.
+If digital transformation is to achieve widespread adoption, then it needs to be about more than the digitisation of HR processes.
+HR technology must enable the trust that’s needed for flexible and remote working, promoting ways of working collaboratively and cooperatively for the benefit of a shared organisational culture.

-The best digital workplaces are not about the technology itself but how technology can create better employers and employees.
-And HR professionals should be at the heart of creating and nurturing working practices that drive the digital change.
+The best digital workplaces are not about the technology itself but how it can create better employers and employees.
+And human resources teams should be at the heart of creating and nurturing working practices that drive the digital change.